telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 > A NGSIv2 server implementation may implement query or update forwarding to context information sources.

-The way in which Orion implement such forwarding is as follows:
+The way in which Orion implements such forwarding is as follows:

 Orion implements an additional field `legacyForwarding` (within `provider`) not included in NGSIv2 specification.
 If the value of `legacyForwarding` is `true` then NGSIv1-based query/update will be used